aflapt/fetal_health/README.md

 This project addresses the major public health problem that is fetal mortality.
 Using data from actual patients' cardiotocography (CTG) exams and their accomponaying fetal health outcomes assigned by expert obstetricians, I have determined that automated assessment of fetal health is possible using CTG data.

+what is CTG?

+CTG typically refers to Cardiotocography, which is a monitoring technique used during pregnancy and labor to monitor the fetal heartbeat and uterine contractions.
+It's a vital tool in obstetrics to assess the well-being of the fetus and to detect any signs of distress during pregnancy or labor.

+**Purpose**: CTG is used to monitor the fetal heart rate (FHR) and uterine contractions to assess the fetal well-being.

+**Components**:

+1:Fetal Heart Rate (FHR) Monitoring: Detects changes in the fetal heart rate which may indicate fetal distress.

+2:Uterine Contractions Monitoring: Tracks the frequency and duration of uterine contractions to assess their impact on fetal oxygenation.

 ## Business Problem: